-How Do I Listen to Apple Podcasts On Alexa?
+How do I listen to Apple Podcasts on Alexa?

 You can also set Apple Podcasts as your default podcast platform, which will stop you from having to add ‘on Apple Podcasts’ to the end of every podcast search.
 To do this, you will again need to go to the Amazon Alexa app and tap on the menu button in the upper-left corner.

 Next, go to ‘music and podcasts,’ and under the ‘services’ section, tap ‘link new service.’
 You will need to sign in with your Apple ID to link to your Apple Podcasts account, and once you have done this, tap the ‘X’ icon in the upper-right corner.
-Tap on ‘select default service’ and then select Apple Podcasts as the default podcast provider.
+Click on ‘select default service’ and select Apple Podcasts as the default podcast provider.

 Can Alexa Play Podcasts From Spotify?

 Yes, you can now play Spotify Podcasts on your Alexa device by using any Alexa-compatible speaker.